Beyond network centrality: Individual-level behavioral traits for predicting information superspreaders in social media: METHODS

 The set~\eqref{eq3}--\eqref{eq4} of equations indicate that to infer influence and susceptibility from observational data, a nonlinear algorithm is needed.
-The nonlinearity of equation~\eqref{eq3} stems from the fact that given data on multiple spreading events, an individual $i$ is ``highly-influential" (large $I_i$) if she has a large outgoing contagion rate $f_i$, and low $\sum_j A_{ij}\,S_j$, indicating that overall, the individuals who are influenced by $i$ are not highly susceptible.
-Similarly, from equation~\eqref{eq4}, an individual $j$ is ``highly-susceptible" (large $S_j$) if she has large incoming contagion rate $g_j$, and low $\sum_i A_{ij}\,I_i$, indicating that overall, the individuals who influence $j$ are not highly influential.
+The nonlinearity of equation~\eqref{eq3} stems from the fact that given data on multiple spreading events, an individual $i$ is ``highly-influential" (large $I_i$) if she has a large outgoing contagion rate $f_i$, and low $\sum_j A_{ij}\,S_j$, indicating that overall, individuals who are influenced by $i$ are not highly susceptible.
+Similarly, from equation~\eqref{eq4}, an individual $j$ is ``highly-susceptible" (large $S_j$) if she has a large incoming contagion rate $g_j$, and low $\sum_i A_{ij}\,I_i$, indicating that overall, individuals who influence $j$ are not highly influential.
 In Fig.~\ref{fig:illustration}, we provide an illustration of the interpretation of the influence $I$ and susceptibility $S$ by equations (\ref{eq3})-(\ref{eq4}).

 Leveraging these two equations to estimate individual influence and susceptibility faces two potential obstacles.
 First, to estimate $f$ and $g$, we need to know the contagion probability $p_{ij}$, which is unknown a priori.
-Second, estimating the scores $I_i$ and $S_j$ of individual $i$ require knowledge of her neighbours' susceptibility score and influence score, respectively.
+Second, estimating the scores $I_i$ and $S_j$ of individual $i$ requires knowledge of her neighbors' susceptibility score and influence score, respectively.

-To overcome the first obstacle, we infer $p_{ij}$ from the spreading data by measuring the fraction of $i$'s reshared pieces of information that are also subsequently reshared by $j$, $\omega_{ij}$, and thus produce estimates $\hat{f}_i=\sum_j A_{ij}\,\omega_{ij}$ and $\hat{g}_j=\sum_i A_{ij}\,\omega_{ij}$ of the outgoing and incoming contagion rate, respectively.
-To overcome the second obstacle, inspired by state-of-the-art economic complexity algorithms~\cite{tacchella2012new}, we estimate the scores iteratively through the following nonlinear map:
+To estimate $f$ and $g$, we infer $p_{ij}$ from the spreading data by measuring the fraction of $i$'s reshared pieces of information that are also subsequently reshared by $j$, $\omega_{ij}$, and thus produce estimates $\hat{f}_i=\sum_j A_{ij}\,\omega_{ij}$ and $\hat{g}_j=\sum_i A_{ij}\,\omega_{ij}$ of the outgoing and incoming contagion rate, respectively.
+To overcome the second obstacle, inspired by state-of-the-art economic complexity algorithms~\cite{tacchella2012new}, we estimate the scores iteratively through the following nonlinear map

-with a starting condition $I^{(0)}=S^{(0)}=I_{0}$ (see Methods for the motivation).
-The structure of these equations resembles that of the equations of the fitness-complexity algorithm for bipartite networks~\cite{tacchella2012new}, yet our algorithm applies to unipartite weighted networks.
-By appropriately setting the initial condition, the convergence of this map is guaranteed by the theoretical arguments provided in the Material and Methods section.
-In the following, we refer to the inferred scores as to the \textit{reconstructed influence and susceptibility scores}, $\hat{I}_i$ and $\hat{S}_j$; we refer to the algorithm to obtain $\hat{I}_i$ and $\hat{S}_j$ as the \textit{influence-susceptibility (IS) algorithm}.